tulios/kafkajs/docs/Admin.md

 ## <a name="create-partitions"></a> Create partitions

-`createPartitions` will resolve to `true` in case of success.
+`createPartitions` will resolve in case of success.
 The method will throw exceptions in case of errors.

 ```javascript
 await admin.createPartitions({